Akansha-yadav24/Akansha-yadav24/README.md

 ## Profile
 Innovative Data Scientist with 3 years of experience in Technical specialist and Data Science.
 I am working on IBM courses with lab building, Eager to bring expertise to sole new, challenging problems.

-• 2.5 years of experience in Teaching multiple courses, which includes block-based programming, C++, Robotics, Python Programming, Machine Learning and creation/Testing of various courses on coursera and edx in Python environments.
+• 3 years of experience in Teaching multiple courses, which include block-based programming, C++, Robotics, Python Programming, Machine Learning and creation/Testing of various courses on coursera and edx in Python environments.

 • Experienced in Functional and Object-Oriented Programming styles of Python.